Djokovic Untroubled At French Open As Fans Hit By Alcohol Ban - UrduPoint

 After only nine singles matches were played after a Wednesday washout, 55 second round ties were scheduled on Thursday.

-Amongst early winners were world number two Sabalenka who fired 27 winners past Japanese qualifier Moyuka Uchijima to win 6-2, 6-2.
+Amongst the winners was world number two Sabalenka who fired 27 winners past Japanese qualifier Moyuka Uchijima to win 6-2, 6-2.

 Recent Stories